steward-fu/nds/README.md

 | HOTKEY + Y            | Change Background Image             |
 | ( DraStic Menu )      |                                     |
 | HOTKEY + Y            | Change Background Image             |

+P.S.
+The HOTKEY is user-configurable and can be rebound to the MENU or SELECT key via the SDL2 menu.

 &nbsp;